 The Fog Subsystem plays an essential role in the real-time processing of patient data.
 This Fog Subsystem is capable enough to collect data from the IoT Devices, process it, store it, and generate alerts accordingly.
 As fog nodes are located closer to the patient, data transmission takes occurs quickly, resulting in reduced network latency.
 Fog nodes are very compact and intelligent devices with extremely limited processing (CPU, memory, and storage) capabilities.
 The Artificial Intelligence Unit determines whether or not the user is infected with thyroid.
 Following that, if it is determined that the patient has a thyroid infection, his/her information is updated in the medical database.
 The primary aim of this unit is to collect the data and process it using different artificial intelligence methods.
 The data are transferred in several stages.
 Each stage of the AI Unit plays an amazing significance in the success of the procedure.
 One step output becomes the next step input.
 Each stage's success relies on the quality of the preceding step.
 The fog repository is installed in the fog device and is connected to the cloud repository via USB.
 It is used to hold patient information.
 The Fog Subsystem stores a copy of sensitive data and sends the full data to the cloud subsystem; the fog repository stores the address of the remaining data.
 The Fog Subsystem is critical for real-time patient data processing.
 Because fog nodes are located closer to the patient, data transmission takes occurs quickly, resulting in reduced network latency.
-Fog nodes are distributed fog computing entities that make
+Fog nodes are distributed fog computing entities that make Table 1 fog services possible to deploy.
+They are comprised of at least one or more physical devices with computing and sensing capabilities.
+The Fog Subsystem is equipped with real-time processing and storing capabilities.
+Additionally, it alleviates cloud network congestion.

-Table 1Data type for different symptoms of hypothyroid patients.
+Data type for different symptoms of hypothyroid patients.